This country-specific Q&A provides an overview to tax laws and regulations that may occur in Norway.

 c) VAT (or other indirect tax)

-Interests and royalties are included in taxable income and taxed at a flat rate of 24 %.
+Royalties and savings income are included in taxable income and taxed at a flat rate of 23%.
+Norway does not levy withholding tax on royalty payments to nonresidents.

 Is the charge to business tax levied on, broadly, the revenue profits of a business as computed according to the principles of commercial accountancy?